 Sanitary Sewers.
-The City of Oregon City provides sanitary sewer service from the 8" PVC sewer line in S. Parrish Rd.
-Sanitary sewer to service this site comes from an existing 4 inch PVC sanitary sewer lateral stubbed to the subject property from the sewer manhole in Parrish Road.
-The existing manhole is approximately 18.5 feet deep therefore the stubbed 4 inch lateral should be deep enough to allow the subject property to flow by gravity to the sanitary sewer system.
+The City of Oregon City provides sanitary sewer service from the 8" PVC sewer line and manhole in Sunblaze Drive which is connected to the house via a sewer lateral approximately 29.7 feet long.
+The existing sewer main is approximately eight (8) feet deep, therefore the stubbed 4 inch lateral should be deep enough to allow the subject property to flow by gravity to the sanitary sewer system.